robertying/YouTube-HQ/README.md

 # YouTube HQ

-Automatically set YouTube video quality to the highest.
+Safari Extension to automatically set YouTube video quality to the highest.